Types of Natural Stone for Home Decoration

 Travertine

-Lime tuff, an intermediate form of stone between limestone and marble.
-Ideal material for tile work.
+Calcareous tufa, an intermediate form of stone between limestone and marble.
+An ideal material for tilework.

-Palette of colors: the most common shades from light beige to hazelnut; darker, brownish shades of travertine are less common; there are also intensely colored travertine stones, red and yellow ones from Iran.
+Color palette: the most common shades range from light beige to hazelnut; darker, brownish shades of travertine are less common; there are also intensely colored travertines, red and yellow, from Iran.

-Physical properties: low abrasion coefficient, high thermal conductivity and heat resistance, lightness, it is good for cutting, grinding and polishing, it does not slip when exposed to water.
-The properties of travertine depend on the conditions of origin of the stone: the more organic inclusions in it (shells, leaves, etc.), the more porous it will be; density is determined by the depth of the stone.
-A peculiarity of travertine is its ability to change after mining; pale varieties may turn yellow because of the oxidation of iron salts, while their hardness increases with time.
+Physical properties: a low abrasion coefficient, high thermal conductivity and heat resistance, and light weight; it cuts, grinds, and polishes well, and it does not become slippery when wet.
+The properties of travertine depend on the conditions under which the stone formed: the more organic inclusions it contains (shells, leaves, and so on), the more porous it will be; its density is determined by the depth at which it formed.
+A peculiarity of travertine is its ability to change after quarrying; pale varieties may turn yellow because of the oxidation of iron salts, while their hardness increases over time.

 Darker travertine varieties have better technical qualities.
-White travertine is usually left unpolished: its warm color compares favorably to the cool white of polished marble.
+White travertine is usually left unpolished: its warm color compares favorably with the cool white of polished marble.

 - exterior wall cladding